 This may seem obvious, but by searching for solutions, you're much more likely to succeed in overcoming your writer's block.
 Try anything and everything you can until you’ve beaten the writer's block.
 If you don't find something that works here, try another list!
 And if those don't work, try another!

 2. Take a break

 If you think your writer's block might be stemming from tiredness, try taking a break.
 Your mind might simply be exhausted from spilling every last ounce of information housed in it.
-Try to get a good night's sleep or even take a day off to let your mind replenish itself with new ideas.
+Try to get a good night's sleep or even take a day off to let your mind replenish itself.